elastic/next-eui-starter/README.md

 6.  **`README.md`**: A text file containing useful reference information about your project.

-7.  **`docs/`**: When you build your project so that it can be shared, this is where the final result is generated.

-8.  **`next.config.js`**: This file customizes the Next.js build process so that it can work with EUI.
+7.  **`next.config.js`**: This file customizes the Next.js build process so that it can work with EUI.

-9.  **`node_modules/`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.
+8.  **`node_modules/`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

-10. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+9. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-11. **`public/`**: Files that will never change can be put here.
+10. **`public/`**: Files that will never change can be put here.
 This starter project automatically puts EUI theme files here during the build

-12. **`src/`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+11. **`src/`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

-13. **`tsconfig.json`**: This file configures the [TypeScript](https://www.typescriptlang.org/) compiler
+12. **`tsconfig.json`**: This file configures the [TypeScript](https://www.typescriptlang.org/) compiler

-14. **`yarn.lock`** (See `package.json` below, first).
+13. **`yarn.lock`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly, but you need to commit any changes to git).**

 ## 🎓 Learning Next.js